 But this is not the only place where you can view and manage device metadata.
 Almost every UI widget works with metadata in some way.
 When you see “epr” in the widget’s configuration panel, then it means that this widget is able to display metadata.
 EPR stands for Endpoint Register component which is Kaa internal microservice that is responsible for metadata management.

-Create a filter that will dynamically group devices based on their common attributes
+You can dynamically group your devices based on their common metadata attributes.

 Here you can see that you can instantly see the matching device list (Matching endpoints), run commands on all devices matching the filter, etc.